torchnyu/blog/_drafts/2020-11-goto-nyu-cs-considered-harmful.md

 in sight.
 You can find Waterloo students at every tech company imaginable.

+Sure, a school like MIT or Harvard may have higher ranked departments, but that doesn't mean it's a better experience for students.

 If I were looking at schools at or below NYU's ranking, I'd check out Northeastern, Purdue, UT Austin, Stony Brook, Indiana University, again, approximately in that order.